Jiggly-Balls/Dew-Valley/README.md

 ## Running via Source

-To run the game locally from source you will require python version `3.11` or higher and `uv` project manager.
+To run the game locally from source you will require the `uv` project manager.
+You can look for it's installation instruction [here](https://docs.astral.sh/uv/getting-started/installation/).

 Setup the local environment by running the following command in your terminal-
 ```